Alabama and Clemson Domination Creates Ugly Day for CFB Playoff Committee

 "I don't know how they pick who gets in, and I really don't care," said Alabama tailback Damien Harris.
 "All we know is we have to win.
 If you don't win, you leave it up to someone else."

 The same someone else that isn't about the four best teams, but the four teams that come as close as possible to making everyone happy.
-The committee dynamic has gotten so ridiculous that a few conference commissioners recently told Nicole Auerbach of The Athletic that they were interested in talking about expanding the playoff for better access for more Power Five schools and a team "like UCF" that gets shut out from the process.
+The committee dynamic has gotten so ridiculous that a few conference commissioners recently told Nicole Auerbach of The Athletic that they were interested in talking about expanding the playoff for better access for more Power Five schools and one team "like UCF" that currently gets shut out from the process.

 That's right: The very men and women, the commissioners and university presidents, who have done everything they can to keep UCF and the Group of Five out of their playoff are now using UCF as a rallying point.